Read summarized version with

 How will the software defined vehicle features and new vehicle architecture impact service provision, business models, and the economy of the automotive sector?

 The wider adoption of software defined vehicles will pave the way for the development and improvement of many solutions and technologies.
-SDV needs robust processors for data processing, AI algorithms for decision-making, modular software architectures, and cybersecurity systems.
+SDV needs robust processors for data processing, AI algorithms for decision-making, modular software architectures, and cybersecurity systems, especially for autonomous driving.

 We will also see more advancements in creating better sensor systems.
 The industry will also lean more toward modular software architectures.
 Cybersecurity technologies will become even more important since integrating different systems increases the risk of attacks.